 Benefits of bottleneck analysis –

-- Bottleneck analysis helps in minimizing poor-quality products, increasing worker efficiency, and reducing downtime.
+- Bottleneck analysis helps minimize poor-quality products, increasing worker efficiency, and reducing downtime.

 - It helps in exploring the possible solutions to address the bottlenecks in the process and helps in increasing overall production capacity while reducing lead time.